simongcx/simongcx.github.io/index.md

 * Time taken (writing / maintaining)
 * Might not actually end up referring to them that much
 * Might make mistakes
+*
+## Attribution
+Some the notes in this repository started long before I thought about making them public, and sometimes copied and pasted text without attribution.
+I would be happy to provide attribution, re-write or remove as required.